Our incentive programs

 The Board of Directors may temporarily resolve to derogate from the guidelines, in whole or in part, if in a specific case there is special cause for the derogation and a derogation is necessary to serve the Company’s long-term interests, including its sustainability, or to ensure the Company’s financial viability.
 As set out above, the Board of Directors’ tasks include preparing the resolutions in remuneration-related matters.
 This includes any resolutions to derogate from the guidelines.
 Remuneration to senior executives can be found in note 2.

-Sensys’ incentive program and variable remuneration (from Annual Report 2021)
+Sensys’ incentive program and variable remuneration (from Annual Report 2022)VARIABLE REMUNERATION GROUP MANAGEMENT

 Group management consists of the CEO and other Senior Management (CFO, CCO and CTO).

 The agreement for the CEO applies since 2017.
 The variable remuneration is based on net sales and EBITDA, and is subject to an upper limit of 50% annual salary.
-Remuneration of TSEK 794 (0) has been paid out during 2021.
-The variable remuneration for 2021 of TSEK 1,086 will be paid out in 2022.
+Based on the performance measurement of 2022 an amount of TSEK 1,559 (1,086) has been accrued and will be paid out in 2023.

 The company has two share based payment programs.

 The program of 2017-2020 was granted to the CEO, free of charge.
 The share options are subject to three year vesting (October 2017 - September 2020) that entitle to acquire not more than 6,000,000 shares in the Company.
 The exercise price of the share options is SEK 0.81.
 The maximum number of shares that may be issued pursuant to an exercise of options under the program is 7,980,000 shares (including exercise of warrants for hedging of social security costs), corresponding to a maximum dilution of approximately 0.7 percent.
-The share options are vested.
+In 2022 the two year exiercise period ended for the share options granted under Plan 2017-2020.
+In 2022 the two year exiercise period ended for the share options granted under Plan 2017-2020.
+The share option plan has been exercised by the CEO.
+Due to the high cost assiciated with the execution of this Share Option Plan the board and the CEO have agreed to transform the value into a short term incentive related to organizational development.
+The short term incentive can be awarded taking into consideration the maximum agreed short term incitenive for the CEO of 50% of base salery.
+For the year 2022 the CEO was awarded 580TSEK for the development of the organisation.

 In 2021 the general meeting of shareholders approved the implementation of a long-term incentive program in the form of a stock-option plan for up to 50 key executives and employees (“LTIP 2021”).
 LTIP 2021 is a program that spans over three award years and under which the participants will be granted, free of charge, share-options that entitle the acquisition of up to 44.0 million shares in the Company subject to three-year vesting periods.
 As part of the implementation a total of up to 55.0 million shares (including 11 million shares acquired through warrants for the hedging of social security costs) may be issued.